Our Lady of Lourdes Catholic Primary School

 Our Teaching Assistants in school will:

 The school works closely with external agencies to support staff training and to work with pupils in class/in withdrawal groups.
-For pupils requiring “School Support” these agencies currently include:
+For pupils requiring “SEN Support” these agencies currently include:

 The class teacher will ensure that all children have access to good and outstanding teaching with a curriculum that is adapted to meet your child’s needs.
 After checking on the progress of your child, resources may be adapted and particular aspects of work be targeted.
 Nearly all children with special educational needs will follow the main curriculum but the steps of progress may look much smaller for them than for children who do not have any difficulties.